Do you know the 10 best house cleaning tips that save time and money?

 To save time, ensure everything is put where it is supposed to be.
 When you get back from work, hang your coat on the hook where it is supposed to be, put your bag where you usually keep it and have everyone in the house do the same.
 Do not allow anyone to be sloppy; things should be put back where they were and not just close to where they were.
 This will make it a lot easier for you to follow the next tip to save time and money.
 It is also advisable to get rid of clutter in the home regularly by getting rid of items that are no longer needed; sometimes they are just seated in corners occupying space and making the place untidy.
 The garage and attic tend to have a lot of such items and they only will act as hiding places for rodents and other pests.

 If you have a tidy house, you will then be able to see dirt much easier, and you will not have to wait for the weekend to do all the tidying and cleaning.
 Spot cleaning means you will have very little to do when the weekend comes and you probably will have more time to focus on other things like playing with the kids, walking the dog and bossing your husband around, LOL.
 If coffee spills, wipe it off immediately, if the kids drop crumbs on the floor, clean it up immediately after they are done with their snack.
+If your kids spill tea on the couch pull out a steam cleaner and tackle the spot right away, there are even portable models that are truly convenient to use.

 It is also a good idea to clean up the bathroom after using it.
 Spray a cleaner over the shower and wipe it, give the sink a quick clean after brushing your teeth and have everyone else do the same.
 It will also work better if you have the cleaning items near.
 Keep the sponge, cleaning liquid and anything else you would need to clean the bathroom, in the bathroom.
 Have a cleaning cloth near the shelves so that if you notice some dirt collecting there, you can give it a quick wipe as you pick your keys.
 Try not to leave dirt and spills that can be cleaned immediately.